JoselleAstrid/ram-watch-cheat-engine/docs/tutorial/write_game_script.md

 ## Further coding advice

-Even with the tricks we've seen so far, as you add more values and make more complicated displays, you may end up with some long or hard-to-manage Lua code.
+Even with the tricks we've seen so far, as you add more values and make more complicated displays, you may end up with some long or hard-to-manage Lua scripts.
 Can you do something about it?
 Well, ultimately, you'll probably need to [learn more about Lua](http://www.lua.org/start.html).

 If you want to stick to learning by example, I recommend having a detailed look at `metroidprime.lua` in the `games` folder.
 It doesn't go far beyond what this tutorial covers, but you might still learn a thing or two, and at least it should be a good review.